 Transfer credit for students without an AA degree from an institution that has an articulation agreement with the University of Iowa is evaluated as follows:

-- transfer students who have completed composition I and speech must complete RHET:1040 Writing and Reading at the University of Iowa;
+- transfer students who have completed composition I and speech must complete RHET:1040 College Writing and Reading at the University of Iowa;

-- transfer students who have completed only speech must complete RHET:1040 Writing and Reading at the University of Iowa;
+- transfer students who have completed only speech must complete RHET:1040 College Writing and Reading at the University of Iowa;

 World Languages Pathways

 GE CLAS Core courses in World Languages provide the practice of important communication skills in a second language as well as the knowledge of the cultures in which the language is spoken.
-This in-depth study allows students to better understand how languages as a whole function, encouraging students to learn more about their own first language, including how it creates both inclusion and diversity.
+This in-depth study allows students to better understand how languages function, encouraging students to learn more about their own first language, including how it creates both inclusion and diversity.
 To fulfill the GE CLAS Core requirement in World Languages, students may choose one of the following pathways.

 Fourth Level